Death of Regis Korchinski-Paquet: Investigation

 An investigation was conducted by the Special Investigations Unit.
 On June 1, investigators announced that they had conducted interviews with six officers and four civilian witnesses and obtained video surveillance footage from the apartment complex.

 On June 3, the Toronto Sun reported that Korchinski-Paquet blockaded the balcony door before falling to her death, citing unnamed sources.
 In response to the Sun reporting an apparent leak by police sources, the family of Korchinski-Paquet cancelled their scheduled police interviews with the Special Investigations Unit.

 On August 26, the SIU cleared all officers of wrongdoing.

 Findings in the SIU report declared no indication of "overt racism", and that "There were allegations in the wake of Miss Korchinski-Paquet's death that she was pushed off the balcony by police..." further adding "The evidence establishes that this did not occur."

 The family, unhappy with the result of the investigation, are continuing their own private investigation.
 The family also filed a $10 million civil lawsuit in connection with her death, naming the City of Toronto, five Toronto police officers who were at the scene that night, the Toronto Community Housing Corporation, Ontario's attorney general and Joseph Martino of Ontario's Special Investigations Unit.

 On March 30, 2021, the Office of the Independent Police Review Director (OIPRD) announced it had opened a new investigation on the police's conduct at the request of the family.
 In September 2021, the OIPRD released a report recommending that no charges be laid against any of the Toronto police officers involved in the incident.
 The family, in the name of Korchinski-Paquet's father, filed an application for judicial review of the OIPRD decision not to lay any charges.
 The father alleged, amongst other things, that the police failed to render assistance to his daughter after the family called 911 and asked for help in the aftermath of Korchinski-Paquet's two epileptic seizures, and that the police escalated the situation by not following training, using excessive force against her, failing to request the assistance of the Mobile Crisis Intervention Team and failing to take her mental health status into account.
 On November 2, 2022, a three judge panel of the Ontario Divisional Court dismissed the application on the basis that it was reasonable for the OIPRD to find no excessive use of force by the officers, no neglect of duty by the responding officers, no deceit committed by the responding officers in their report to the SIU, and no evidence that the responding officers had in fact removed or hidden Korchinski-Paquet's phone.

+In 2026, the Office of the Chief Coroner ordered in inquest into the death.